 The Organization currently relies on its independent auditor to assist in making final adjustments to its internal accounting records and prepare its audited financial statements with full disclosures in accordance with generally accepted accounting principles.
-It should be noted that adjustments for 2011 were primarily to record additional capital campaign contributions receivable of \$126,350.
+It should be noted that adjustments for 2012 primarily related to the capital campaign contributions receivable.

-Management response: Management has historically relied on the auditors to compile the financial statements using data supplied by the Director of Finance.
+Management response: Management has historically relied on the auditors to assemble the financial statements using data supplied by the Director of Finance.
+However, we believe that our knowledge and experience enables us to review the report and understand it fully.
 The Director of Finance will work closely with the auditors to develop a year end process that reduces the likelihood of audit adjustments.